zetalang/zeta/README.md

 # Torq

-## What makes Torq the goto lang for creating CLI's?
+## What makes Torq the goto language for creating CLI's?

 - Smaller Executables
 - Inbuilt argument and flag parser